LiamS-H/card-confluence2.0/README.md

     [X] prompting space can be toggled between query only | ai

+Autocomplete
     [ ] Add autocomplete when nothing is selected to select an argument

 Linting
     [ ] fields like order can only appear on base level [ ] certain arguments like t: will only accept from their own

 Add settings between search box and cards
-    [ ] scroll to top button - and scroll to top when a new query is searched [X] loading bar display on how many cards
+    [X] scroll to top button - and scroll to top when a new query is searched [X] loading bar display on how many cards
     [ ] adjustable card sizes
     [X] potentially order and display setting dropdowns